zeroasiccorp/logik/README.md

     hello_adder()
 ```

-This code can be run via `./adder.py` in the [examples/adder](examples/adder/) directory, resulting in an FPGA bitstream at `build/adder/job0/convert_bitstream/0/outputs/adder.bin`.
+This code can be run with `./adder.py -remote` in the [examples/adder](examples/adder/) directory, resulting in an FPGA bitstream at `build/adder/job0/convert_bitstream/0/outputs/adder.bin`.

 To test out the generated bitstream, you can upload it to an emulated FPGA device running in the Zero ASIC [Digital Twin Platform](https://www.zeroasic.com/emulation?demo=fpga).